Visakhapatnam–Lokmanya Tilak Terminus Superfast Express: Service

 Visakhapatnam - Mumbai LTT Superfast Express covers the distance of 1650 km in 29 hours 5 mins as 22847 Express averaging 56 km/h.

 Locomotive

-Initially, before 12 February 2014, it was hauled by WDM 3A locomotive of Visakhapatnam or Erode shed from Vishakhapatnam to Raipur, From Raipur to Igatpuri by WAP4 locomotive of Bhusaval shed, From Igatpuri to Mumbai LTTby WCAM 2P/3 of Kalyan shed.
+Initially, before 12 February 2014, it was hauled by WDM 3A locomotive of Visakhapatnam or Erode shed from Vishakhapatnam to Raipur, From Raipur to Igatpuri by WAP4 locomotive of Bhusawal shed, From Igatpuri to Mumbai LTTby WCAM 2P/3 of Kalyan shed.

 As Central Railways progressively complete DC-AC conversion on 12 February 2014, this train is now hauled by a Bhusaval-based WAP-4 from Lokmanya Tilak Terminus to Raipur after which a Visakhapatnam-based WDM-3A hauls the train for the remainder of its journey until Visakhapatnam.